slawo/chrome-dev-webpack-plugin/README.md

     var sourcePath = path.join(__dirname, "src");
     var distPath = path.join(__dirname, "dist");
     var sourceManifest = path.join(sourcePath, manifestFile); // ./src/manifest.json

+    var plugins = [
+      new ChromeDevPlugin({
+        //The source manifest file you want to use for your extension (defaults to {$context}/"manifest.json") entry:sourceManifest,

+        //The resulting manifest to emit (defaults to "manifest.json") output:manifestFile,

+        //The package.json file you want to use to sync data from package:"./package.json",

+        //Sets the logging functions
+        log:console.log,
+        warm:console.warn,
+        error:console.error,

+        //Will set the version to 1.2.3 no matter what the manifest.json and the package.json contains
+        version: "1.2.3",

+        //Will not stamp the resulting manifest.json version with a build number (default behavior). buildId:false,

+        //sets the build number to 10 and disables file and autoIncrement.
+        buildId: 10,
+        buildId: "10",

+        //Will use the file "./.build" to read and save the build number.
+        //Will also auto-increment the build id for every fruitful webpack run. buildId:true,
+        buildId:".build",
+        buildId: {
+          file:".build",
+          autoIncrement:true,
+        }
+      }),
+    ];

     module.exports = {
       context: path.resolve(sourcePath),
       entry:  {